-You must be forward-thinking and have objectives and a vision for yourself at your workplace if you want to be content at your job.
-It's virtually hard to remain upbeat and motivated if you don't consider what the future holds.
+You must be forward-thinking and have objectives and a vision for yourself if you want to be content at your job.
+It's difficult to remain upbeat and motivated if you don't consider the future.

-You devote at least 40 hours a week to your job; take a few minutes each week to define short and long-term objectives for yourself, and you'll see your motivation levels skyrocket.
+You devote at least 40 hours a week to your job; take a few minutes each week to define your short- and long-term objectives, and your motivation levels skyrocket.

 Be reasonable, but make sure your objectives are challenging.
 Are you happy with your remuneration?
 If this isn't the case, talk to your manager about it.
 Employee unhappiness and attrition are mostly due to compensation.

 3. Make A List Of Your Top Priorities

 Setting priorities at home and work is an important part of maintaining a good work-life balance.
 There are only so many hours in a day, and it is up to you to decide how to use your time, attention, and energy.

 The first step is for individuals to recognize and articulate what is important to them.
 It is only your responsibility to prioritize yourself.
 If you don't make time for yourself outside of work, your work will suffer.